Mexico City mayor replaces Metro director, amid probe into rail collapse

-MEXICO CITY (Reuters) -Mexico City Mayor Claudia Sheinbaum on Monday said a veteran transportation official will take over as director of the city’s sprawling Metro system.
+MEXICO CITY, June 28 (Reuters) - Mexico City Mayor Claudia Sheinbaum on Monday said a veteran transportation official will take over as director of the city's sprawling Metro system.

 Guillermo Calderon begins the new role on Monday, Sheinbaum told a news conference.